GMOD/react-genomefeatures/README.md

 utility functions in a useEffect to get feature data and the feature rendering, along with a select box showing that users can change the viewed region around

+Currently requires manually specifying a unique divId, as internally auto-generating a id with useId and or handle with useRef isn't working quite yet...will be updated if figured out

 ```typescript
 import {
   fetchNCListData,